Rory Albanese: Other work

 He is the voice of "The American" on the podcast The Bugle.

 TV and film work

 Albanese's first half-hour comedy special premiered on April 2, 2010, on Comedy Central.

 Personal life

+Albanese was married to Jennifer Flanz, whom he met while both working for The Daily Show.

 In 2010, Albanese was arrested for assault after punching a 9/11 truther who was heckling him outside a book signing.

-In late 2020, Albanese began dating comedian Sarah Silverman after spending time remotely playing video games together during the COVID-19 pandemic.
+In late 2020, Albanese began dating Sarah Silverman after spending time remotely playing video games together during the COVID-19 pandemic.